-deliver essential equipment and supplies to impacted communities is greatly enhanced by having stockpiles as close as possible to the point of need.
+When every second counts, the ability to deliver essential equipment and supplies to impacted communities is greatly enhanced by having stockpiles close at hand.View the Thirst Aid Station

 The low profile form and light weight of the supplied Thirst Aid Stations mean that storage at hubs is optimized, with a single small pallet load of 500 Thirst Aid Stations weighing as little as 184 kg (incl. pallet weight), but capable of processing 500,000 litres of drinking water.
-This is the equivalent amount of water to 694.4 pallets of single-use plastic water bottles (60 cases per pallet each containing 24 x 0.5L (16.9 oz) bottles) which could each weigh 720 kg (excl. pallet and plastic packaging weight).
+This is the equivalent amount of water to 694.4 pallets of single-use plastic water bottles.

 Such huge logistical advantages continue to be of benefit as the equipment is deployed in the field.
 Transportation from hubs to disaster locations is greatly enhanced, and a carton of Thirst Aid Stations weighs an easily manageable 6 kg when being distributed downstream to recipient users.TAS for Emergency Humanitarian Relief